 He then provides four arguments for the necessary funding of public education for the betterment of both the American population and the American Dream.
 The first argument, “Equal Opportunity is an American Mandate,” states the following:

 At approximately 5:00 this morning, I published the piece above as is and titled it “four arguments that scream save public education.”
-Then I remembered the advice of another, more experienced blogger who told me months ago that there was a rule that all bloggers need heed: there is no room for irony on the internet.
+Then I remembered the advice of another, more experienced blogger who told me that there was a rule that all bloggers need heed: There is no room for irony on the internet.

-I assured him that my readers were superior readers and would therefore understand the black humor in the final paragraph.
+I assured him that my readers were superior readers and would, therefore, understand the black humor in the final paragraph.
 That was not the problem, he said: the piece could be found by a casual reader—not a regular, registered reader—and misinterpreted, picked up and placed on another site, and I could end up accused of racism (or stupidity).
-Gotcha, said I.

 So at 5:30 this morning I trashed “four arguments that scream save public education.”